hoanglt1223/Libary-management/README.md

 # Library-Management-System
-# Introduction to Software Engineering
+# Introduction to Software Engineering (SE104.J22.PMCL Lecturer: Nguyễn Công Hoan)

 * A simple libary management system built using `C#` and `SQL Server` for the purpose of a school project.
 * Developing by TA's Team